-- Insert a caret mark (^) where something should be added, and write "adj." etc. above it. - Write "sp." above any word whose spelling should be double-checked. - Instead of writing too many comments directly on student papers, you may prefer to use sticky notes now and then (also useful if the student strenuously objects to having you mark up his or her paper). - Make general comments to your student in the "Comments" section below.
+- Insert a caret mark (^) where something should be added, and write "adj." etc. above it. - Write "sp." above any word whose spelling should be double-checked. - Instead of writing too many comments directly on student papers, you may prefer to use sticky notes now and then (also useful if the student strenuously objects to having you mark up his or her paper). - Make general comments in the "Comments" section below.
 Offer a few words of praise and encouragement before making helpful suggestions. - Keep a thesaurus, English handbook, and dictionary or spelling checker nearby.
-If you're the least bit rusty, you'll find them helpful when you're unsure of your young person's use of a word or item of punctuation or when you need to check his or her spelling.
+If you're the least bit rusty, you'll find them helpful when you're unsure of your word usage, an item of punctuation, or when you need to check spelling.